ayosecu/security-terms/01_Detection/Detection_Related_Tools.md

 ## Detection Related Tools
-In cybersecurity, detection tools are used to monitor, analyze, and alert on potential threats in real-time or during investigations.
+In cybersecurity, **detection tools are used to monitor, analyze, and alert on potential threats in real-time or during investigations**.
 These tools help security teams detect anomalies, attacks, and breaches by analyzing logs, network traffic, and system behaviors.
 Below is an overview of some key detection-related tools and their functions:

 ## 1. Splunk:
-  - Type: SIEM (Security Information and Event Management) / Log Management
+  - Type: **SIEM (Security Information and Event Management) / Log Management**
   - Description: Splunk is a powerful platform for searching, monitoring, and analyzing machine-generated data, including logs, metrics, and events from various systems.
 It provides real-time visibility into an organization’s IT infrastructure and can be used for security monitoring, threat detection, and incident response.
   - Features:
     - Centralized log management and aggregation.